radical-cybertools/radical.analytics/docs/source/metrics.md

   - the system spent 2 minutes in state C, indicating it was starving for work

-etc.  Time measurements and statements like the above are not always intuitive when applied to distributed systems, and specifically to systems where several components are concurrently active.
+etc.  Time measurements and statements like the above are not always intuitive when applied to distributed systems though, and specifically to systems where several components are concurrently active.

-For example, lets consider a simple concurrent system with two components.
-We depict its presumed behaviour with glyphs: space (' ') for being idle, '-' for waiting for some data, '=' for being active:
+For example, consider a simple concurrent system with two components.
+We can depict its presumed behaviour with glyphs: space (' ') for being idle, '-' for waiting for some data, '=' for being active: